Modern people have a lot of problems but low self-esteem isn’t one of them. If anything, modern people have too much self-esteem.

 As we’ve already talked about, the proponents of the self-esteem movement failed to understand the basic laws of human nature.

 If they did, they’d know that humans love to be proven right and hate to be proven wrong.
-In fact, humans are so irrational that they’d rather lose money than being proven wrong.
+In fact, humans are so irrational that they’d rather lose money than be proven wrong.

 People with delusionally high self-esteem avoid any situation where they might be proven wrong for their beliefs of superiority.